thkSoftwares/mongoose-mvc/README.md

 - Run `yarn dev` to start the server
 - Run `yarn build` to build the project
 - Run `yarn start` to start the project
+- Open the browser and go to `localhost:8000`

 > Features
 > Just install the dependencies and you are good to go.